JetBrains-Research/span/README.md

     ~_^~-^~~_~^-^~-~~^_~^~^~^
 ```

-**SPAN Peak Analyzer** is a universal HMM-based peak caller capable of processing a broad range of ChIP-seq, ATAC-seq,
+**SPAN Peak Analyzer version 2.0** is a universal HMM-based peak caller capable of processing a broad range of ChIP-seq, ATAC-seq,
 and single-cell ATAC-seq datasets of different quality.<br>

-**Open Access Paper:**
-Shpynov O, Dievskii A, Chernyatchik R, Tsurinov P, Artyomov MN.
-Semi-supervised peak calling with SPAN and
-JBR Genome Browser.
-Bioinformatics.
-2021 May 21. https://doi.org/10.1093/bioinformatics/btab376

 Features
 --------